Tarika Kenau

 📓 Personal Log: “The Space Between Orders” | Balmorra, 3643 BBY

-"I didn’t break protocol.
-I filled the part it didn’t reach.
-That droid mattered to someone.
-And maybe I’m the only one who saw that.
+“I didn’t break protocol.
+I filled the gaps it couldn’t reach.
+That droid mattered—to someone—so I didn’t evacuate it.
 Sara says rules are safety.
-I think silence is what kills.
-I won’t stop noticing the cracks.
-Even if no one else cares to seal them.
-One day, the Empire will need people like me—people who see the systems, but also the lives moving beneath them."
+I say silence is what kills.
+I trace the fractures from Okara to convoy routes, but no one asks about them.
+Maybe no one should notice.
+One day, the Empire will need people who see systems and lives.”

 🪐 Galactic Context: